-On the inside of Hagia Sophia, you can expect to see impressive mosaics, ancient calligraphy and Sultan’s lodge.
+On the inside of Hagia Sophia, you can expect to see impressive mosaics, ancient calligraphy, and Sultan’s lodge.

-The Hagia Sophia Museum is open every day of the week from 9am to 5pm.
+The Hagia Sophia Museum is open every day of the week from 9 am to 5 pm.

-Hagia Sophia Istanbul – Things to do in Istanbul
+Hagia Sophia Istanbul

 Spend an hour or two getting lost in the labyrinth of alleyways and put your bartering skills to the test with store merchants to get the best bang for your buck.

-The Grand Bazaar is open from Monday to Saturday, between the hours of 9am and 7pm.
+The Grand Bazaar is open from Monday to Saturday, between the hours of 9 am and 7 pm.

 BLUE MOSQUE ISTANBUL

 The Blue Mosque, also known as the Sultan Ahmed Mosque, is a historic landmark in the old town and it’s one of the best places to visit in Istanbul.

-The Sultan Ahmed Mosque stills functions to this day as men come to kneel inside the mosque at the time of prayer.
+The Sultan Ahmed Mosque still functions to this day as men come to kneel inside the mosque at the time of prayer.
 Five times during the day, loud sounds of prayer echo through the air, bellowing from the speakers mounted on the tall minarets.
 When this happens, tourists and non-worshippers are asked to leave the mosque until the prayer is over.

-You must dress appropriately to enter inside the Blue Mosque Istanbul.
+You must dress appropriately to enter the Blue Mosque Istanbul.
 The required dress code is long pants, covered shoulders, headscarves for women and shoes must be removed.

 Blue Mosque Istanbul Entrance Fee: FREE

-Sultan Ahmed Mosque – Places to visit in Istanbul
+Sultan Ahmed Mosque

-Blue Mosque Istanbul – Things to do in Istanbul
+Blue Mosque Istanbul

 A Turkish bath, also known as a Hammam, is one of the weirdest but also one of the best things to do in Istanbul!
 A Hammam is a place of public bathing, so be prepared to be butt naked around others.
 You may or may not like it, but I assure you that it’s an experience you’ll never forget!

-A visit to a Turkish bath will leave you feeling refreshed, relaxed and cleaner than ever as you will have your body scrubbed and massaged by a man or woman, depending on your sex.
+A visit to a Turkish bath will leave you feeling refreshed, relaxed, and cleaner than ever as you will have your body scrubbed and massaged by a man or woman, depending on your sex.

-My recommendation is to find a reputable and good quality Hammam to ensure that you are treated with the best of service and the overall hygiene is up to scratch.
+My recommendation is to find a reputable and good-quality Hammam to ensure that you are treated with the best of service and the overall hygiene is up to scratch.